aks3213/NoteManager/frontend/README.md

-# How to run backend
+# How to run backend on windows by running script
 1. Update SQL server credentials in `backend\config\config.json`
 2. Go to backend folder `cd backend`
 3. Run `npm run setupwindows`.
-This setup script will
+This setup script will perform all setup steps.
-    - Create `NoteManager` database in SQL.
-    - Install all required dependencies to run backend
 4. Run `npm start` to run backend server

-# How to run frontend
+# How to run frontend on windows by running script
 1. Go to backend folder `cd frontend`
 2. Run `npm run setupwindows` to install all dependencies required for frontend
 3. Run `npm start` to run frontend localhost

+---
+---
+---
+# How to run backend manually
+1. Update SQL server credentials in `backend\config\config.json`
+2. Go to backend folder `cd backend`
+3. Create database named `NoteManager` on SQL server
+4. Run `npm install` to install all required dependencies
+4. Run `npm start` to run backend server

+# How to run frontend on windows
+1. Go to backend folder `cd frontend`
+2. Run `npm install` to install all dependencies required for frontend
+3. Run `npm start` to run frontend localhost

+UI will run on http://localhost:3000/

 ---
 ---